cds-snc/simplify-privacy-statements-V2/terraform/azure/readme.md

 ## 1. Bootstrap - Configure remote state storage

-There are a few variables that can be set in a `terraform.tfvars` file - if you don't set them, you will be prompted for them:
+There are a few variables that can be set in a `terraform.tfvars` file (example file included) - if you don't set them, you will be prompted for them:

 - **name**: ServiceName - will be used when creating other resource names
 - **location**: Location - ie, canadaeast, canadacentral

-Note that it is best to use the same Service Name in both this bootstrap step, and in the deploy infrastructure step.
+Note that it is best to use the same **Service Name** in both this bootstrap step, and in the deploy infrastructure step.

 The name variable will be used to name various resources: